mjhoffm2/ReactTrainingTutorial/Part-5-%2D-Bundling-for-Production.md

     For more info visit https://webpack.js.org/guides/code-splitting/
 ```

 Although webpack is still warning us about the size of our bundle, it is still a vast improvement compared to what it was before.
+When combined with compression, this is significantly better than it looks.
 Additional steps that we could take include:
  - Include only the bootstrap css that we need, instead of the entire 140kb+ stylesheet.
+We have a lot of unused bootstrap styles, so this is a strong candidate for removing dead code.
  - Split our bundle.js into two or more bundles, such as a bundle for our application code and a bundle for our 'vendor' code such as react and redux.

 ## Download Source